alsadiamir/p4Thesis2021/P4_delayLink/ONMTopo/README.md

 <timestamp ingress switch 1 first time, timestamp egress switch 1 first time, timestamp ingress switch 2 first time, timestamp egress switch 2 first time, timestamp ingress switch 3 first time, timestamp egress switch 3 first time, , timestamp ingress switch 4, timestamp egress switch 4, timestamp ingress switch 3 second time, timestamp egress switch 3 second time, timestamp ingress switch 2 second time, timestamp egress switch 2 second time, timestamp ingress switch 1 second time, timestamp egress switch 1 second time>.

 ## RTT and OWD
 The RTT between 2 switches is calculated with the help of a probe.
-The probe goes through s1-s2-s3-s4 and back to s3-s2 and s1 again.
+The probe is sent from h1 and goes through s1-s2-s3-s4 and back to s3-s2-s1 to h2 which receives it.
 This choice is due to the fact that it is always better to use the same clock to measure a delay.

 The OWD is calculated by subtracting from the RTT the delay introduced my the switches and halving the result.

-Legend: RSij, where i=# of the switch and j=the times the packet crossed the switch **OWD = ( RTT - (RS11 + RS21 + RS31 + RS4 + RS32 + RS22 + RS12) ) / 2**
+Legend: RSij, where i=# of the switch and j=the times the packet crossed the switch.

+**OWD = ( RTT - (RS11 + RS21 + RS31 + RS4 + RS32 + RS22 + RS12) ) / 2**

 ## Test results